jlm429/MDPs/README.md

 ### Summary

 Both value and policy iteration converge to the same answer.
-Policy iteration often converges in fewer iterations than value iteration presumably because the value function changes little from one policy to the next (Sutton and Barto, 1988).
 Greedy exploration strategies were faster and, due to the simplicity of the grid world domain, equally as effective.
 A more exploratory Q-Learning algorithm might be helpful for complex domains.
 Below are gamma values with complexity charts for Q-Learning.

 ![Component Diagram](https://github.com/jlm429/MDPs/blob/master/images/LargeGridWorldQL.PNG)